zio/zio-quill/CASSANDRA.md

 }
 ```

-We need to define a new `Column` type and use it while defining the data model.
+It is necessary to define a new `Column` type to be used when defining the data model.

 **Quill (v0.3.2-SNAPSHOT)**
 ```scala